Where is Student Health Services located?

 How do I pay for services provided by Student Health Services?

 While many services in SHS are free of charge, many also have fees.
 All fees incurred at SHS are billed to the student’s account, and any bills payable should be remitted to the Student Accounts office.
-You will receive a bill for these services in your CPO.
+You will receive an explanation of charges for these services in your CPO.
+You can submit this form to your health insurance company for possible reimbursement.

-Who do I contact about a question regarding a walkout statement or a medical bill from Student Health Services?
+Who do I contact about a question regarding an Explanation of Charges or a medical charge on my student account from Student Health Services?

 Call 630-752-5071; e-mail firstname.lastname@example.org or just stop by.